-UK availability and provider readiness
+UK availability checks

 GLP-1 tablet waitlists UK: what do they actually mean?